nanvel/blog/pages/books.md

 - Cool Japan: A Guide to Tokyo, Kyoto, Tohoku and Japanese Culture Past and Present by Sumiko Kajiyama
 - [+] Node.js the Right Way: Practical, Server-Side JavaScript That Scales by Jim R. Wilson
 - [+] Traction: How Any Startup Can Achieve Explosive Customer Growth by Gabriel Weinberg and Justin Mares
-- That's Not How We Do It Here!: A Story about How Organizations Rise and Fall and Car Rise Again by John Kotter and Holger Rathgeber
+- That's Not How We Do It Here!: A Story about How Organizations Rise and Fall and Can Rise Again by John Kotter and Holger Rathgeber
 - Innovation Thinking Methods by Osama A. Hashmi
 - The Startup Checklist: 25 Steps to a Scalable, High-Growth Business by David S. Rose